darraricks-gmail/splitter/README.md

 - docker-compose.yml

-   The agent application sends one specified file at a time upon node ./app.js ./ , in order to run multiple test scenarios in a test run this test harness is setup to drive the agent app by updating the input file configuration the agent app reads from ./app/agent/inputs.json.
+   The agent application sends only one specified file at a time each time node ./app.js ./ is executed, in order to run multiple test scenarios in a test run this test harness is setup to drive the agent app by updating the input file configuration that the agent app reads from ./app/agent/inputs.json.
+This is done from the test container by updating the input_monitor_file_path.json file stored on the shared docker volume that is bound to the agents input.json file

+ Test Setup steps:
+   1. Update the input file configuration  the agent app reads from ./app/agent/inputs.json.
 This is done from the test container by updating the input_monitor_file_path.json file stored on the shared docker volume

- Test Setup Steps:
-   1. Update the input file configuration that the agent app reads from ./app/agent/inputs.json.
-This is done from the test container by updating the input_monitor_file_path.json file stored on the shared docker volume
-   2. Run the node command for the agent to initialize file processing, this is done by binding the test containers docker daemon socket to the host docker daemon
+   2. Run the node command for the agent to initialize file processing, this is done by binding the test containers docker daemon socket to the host docker daemon to send command directly in agent's container
-   3. monitors shared volume ingestion_io/output_split_data/target*/event.log files until data is no longer being added to them
+   3. Monitors shared volume ingestion_io/output_split_data/target*/event.log files until data is no longer being added to them
-   4. Next step is tp verify the data within event.logs this is explained in the following Test Cases section
+   4. Event log data verificaton ( explained in the following Test Cases section)

 ## Test Cases

-Verfication:
+**Verfication:  **

    Verify each test case file is processed correctly by capturing the counts of each byte value in the test input file then comparing that count to the same byte values on target host files.
 The sum of the counts of each byte value in the target host files should equal the totals in the original input file

- Test Case Set:
+ **Test Case Set:**

    1.    test_random_char_lines.txt: Contains lines of random lengths and a wide variety of characters. captures data loss  since the distribution of each byte value should be highly varied and unique

-   2.    large_1M_events.log: verifies application can process large files without timeouts, performances issues or data loass
+   2.    large_1M_events.log: verifies application can process large files without timeouts, performances issues or data loss

-   3.    test_empty_file: verifies application can process empty files without errors or crashing 4-7.  test_image.jpg,png,pdf": verifies application can process binary without data loss and application errors
+   3.    test_empty_file: verifies application can process empty files without errors or crashing

+   4-7.  test_image.jpg,png,pdf": verifies application can process binary without data loss and application errors

-   8.    test_multiple_input_files_ingested:  validates that when data from more than on file is sent without clearing event.logs , data from each input
+   8.    test_multiple_input_files_processed:  validates  when data from more than on file is sent without clearing event.logs , data from each input file still is not lossed or corrupted

 ## Test Artifacts

-After executing a local run
+After executing a test run from your local machine a test artifact directory will be created
-/splitter/test_artifacts will contain a timestamped directory for each run, within this directory
-- the event.log file for each target host can be found named according to the target host number and the initial input test file used
-- report.html : html test report of last run

 ![img.png](img.png)

--
+/splitter/test_artifacts will contain a timestamped directory for each test run containing:

+   - a event.log file for each target host can be found named according to the target host # and the input test file used

+  - an html test report of last run

-Test Report of Latest Run CI against  Master can be found at:
+Test Report of latest Github action Deploy and Test can be found at: https://darraricks-gmail.github.io/splitter/

-Also in the bottom summary section of each gh action test workflow
+Also at the bottom summary section of each github action test workflow run is a:

-- Test Summary of the amount of tests that passed and failed , this will also out
+- test summary of the amount of tests that passed and failed
-- run you can find a downloadable zipped copy of the test_artifacts directory described above as well
+- downloadable zipped copy of the test_artifacts directory described above
 - report.html downloadable artifact

 ![img_1.png](img_1.png)

 ## Test Logging Output
 - Highlights byte count validations
-- Progress of file processing from monitoring shared volume between target hosts and test container, the tests wait for event.log updates to complete
+- Shows progress of file processing from monitoring shared volume between target hosts and test container, the tests wait for event.log updates to complete

 As explained in the test strategy section, data for each file is validated by counting the number of occurrences of each byte value, the logs will show the byte value count of the original input file and the sum of the byte value counts from the target host event.logs